Discriminative calibration: Check Bayesian computation from simulations and flexible classifier: Practical implementation

 \paragraph{Zero waste calibration for MCMC.} If $\tilde \theta_{1}, \dots, \tilde \theta_{M}\sim q(\theta|y)$ are produced by MCMC sampler, typically $\tilde \theta$ has autocorrelations.
 Although classical SBC originated from MCMC application, the rank test requires independent samples, so SBC can only handle autocorrelation by thinning: to subsample $\tilde \theta_{m}$ and hope the thinned $\tilde \theta$ draws are independent.
 Thinning is a waste of draws, inefficient when the simulations are expensive, and the thinned samples are never truly independent.
 With MCMC draws $\tilde \theta$, our method could adopt thinning as our Thm.~\ref{thm:divergece} and \ref{thm_test} are valid even when $M=1$.

 Yet we can do better by using all draws.
 The ``separable'' network architecture \eqref{eq_exchange} is ready to use for MCMC samples.
 For example, we sample $(\theta, y)\sim p(\theta, y)$, and sample $(\tilde \theta_{1}, \dots, \tilde \theta_{M})$ from a MCMC sampler whose stationary distribution we believe is $q(\theta| y)$, and generate examples from the multiclass permutation (Example \hyperref[example4]{4}).
 Then we run a separable classifier\eqref{eq_exchange} to predict $t$.
 Intuitively, the separable network design \eqref{eq_exchange} avoids the interaction between $\tilde \theta_{m}$ with $\tilde \theta_{m^\prime}$, and disallows the network to predict $t$ based on the autocorrelation or clustering of $\tilde \theta$.
-Denote $D_4^{\mathrm{sep}}(p, q)$ to be the predictive ability of the optimal classifier among all separable classifiers.
-We can show that $D_4^{\mathrm{sep}}(p, q) = D_4(p, q)$, the desired divergence between exact posterior $p(\theta|y)$ and the marginal distribution $q(\theta|y)$ (See Theorem \ref{thm_MCMC} in Appendix).
+The next theorem states the validity of our method in MCMC settings without thinning.